oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-set-up-application-insights/rule.md

 ---

-​The easiest way to get started with Application Insights is to follow the documentation on MSDN https://azure.microsoft.com/en-us/documentation/articles/app-insights-get-started/
+The easiest way to get started with Application Insights is to follow the documentation on MSDN https://azure.microsoft.com/en-us/documentation/articles/app-insights-get-started/

 Lets take a look at the overview and our tips to help you get the most out of Application Insights.